A Message from the Presiding Bishop

 If you would like to know more about the UECNA please browse through these pages, and if there are matters which are not addressed here on which you would like to know our teaching, please contact your closest UECNA minister, email the National Office at firstname.lastname@example.org, or write to us at the snail mail address given in the sidebar.

-Last I would like to add that I firmly believe that the best way for the Church to advance the Christian Faith is to abstain from ecclesiastic politics, and to devote all its energy to preaching the Gospel of Christ, and celebrating the sacraments od our Redemption.
-Our mission as the Church is to point always beyond ourselves and towards our Saviour who is "the way, the truth and the life.
+Lastly, I would like to add that we firmly believe that the best way for the Church to advance the Christian Faith is to abstain from ecclesiastical politics, and to devote all our energy to preaching the Gospel of Christ, and celebrating the sacraments of our Redemption.
+Our mission as the Church is to point always beyond ourselves and towards our Saviour preaching the Gospel of God's Love in Christ for humanity.

 +Peter D Robinson,